Yew Chung International School of Qingdao: Mission

 Science and Technology, Culture and Arts, Love and Charity.

 Accreditations

 YCIS Qingdao holds membership in the Council of International Schools (CIS), and its Secondary Section is authorised as an accredited Cambridge International Examinations Centre.

 Accredited as an International Baccalaureate World School (IB), YCIS Qingdao offers the full IB Diploma Programme to students in Years 12 and 13.
 The IBDP aims to cultivate students with comprehensive knowledge and holistic development – physically, intellectually, emotionally, and ethically.

 Academics

 Early Childhood Education (ECE)

 A play-based, bilingual programme for children aged 2–5.

 Primary

-Based on the National Curriculum for England, supplemented with Chinese language and culture studies.
+The Primary section follows the Yew Chung Curriculum, a bilingual programme developed by the foundation’s Curriculum and Professional Development Division.